ThomasObenaus/nomad_in_docker/README.md

 make run.0.9.1
 ```

-Build and Run a custom version
+Build and Run a Custom Version

 ```bash
 ##### BUILD ###################